 This annual publication is a collection of essays written by students enrolled in Learning Support Services and English 101 and 102 classes.
 Students revise their essays for publication.
 This publication provides students with models of good writing and offers students the opportunity to see their work shared with others.
-Work is selected by faculty at each campus and submitted to Dr. Paula Payne, the Chair of the Humanities Department (478-445-0634 or ppayne@gmc.cc.ga.us).
+For submission guidelines and assistance, please refer to the Humanities Chair or the Humanities Coordinator on your campus.